angular/angular/aio/content/tutorial/toh-pt6.md

 But requests aren't always done only once.
 You may start one request,
 cancel it, and make a different request before the server has responded to the first request.

-A *request-cancel-new-request* sequence is difficult to implement with *Promises*, but easy with *Observables*.
+A *request-cancel-new-request* sequence is difficult to implement with `Promise`s, but easy with `Observable`s.

 ### Add the ability to search by name
 You're going to add a *hero search* feature to the Tour of Heroes.